stiles/la-geography/README.md

 # LA geography

-A growing and dependable repository of Los Angeles administrative and physical boundary layers for reproducible analysis and mapping.
+A dependable and clean repository of Los Angeles administrative and physical boundary layers for reproducible analysis and easy mapping.

 ## Purpose

-Provides clean, versioned, well-documented boundary layers for LA City & County with:
+Provides clean, versioned, well-documented boundary layers for LA city & County with:
-- **Official sources** from LA City GeoHub and LA County GIS Hub
+- **Official sources** from open data portals maintained by LA city and LA County
 - **Standardized outputs** in WGS84 (EPSG:4326)
 - **Area calculations** using California Albers (EPSG:3310) for accuracy
 - **Normalized schemas** with consistent lower_snake_case naming